-Before upgrading to MySQL 5.5, review the changes described in this section to identify upgrade issues that apply to your current MySQL installation and applications.
+Before upgrading to MySQL 5.5, review the changes described in this section to identify those that apply to your current MySQL installation and applications.
+Perform any recommended actions.

 change are incompatibilities with earlier versions of

-be worse than an incompatibility between releases.
-If any
+worse than an incompatibility between releases.
+If an upgrade

-upgrade issue applicable to your installation involves an
+issue applicable to your installation involves an incompatibility,

-this involves dumping and reloading tables, or use of a
+involves dumping and reloading tables, or use of a statement such

 CHECK TABLE or